Yoast/wordpress-seo/readme.txt

 Release date: 2023-08-08

+Please welcome Yoast SEO 20.13!
+We've focused on enhancing compatibility and performance, making your SEO efforts smoother and more effective.
+We've also improved compatibility with WordPress 6.3.
+Find out more about what's new in Yoast SEO 20.13 in [our release post](https://yoa.st/release-8-8-23)!

 #### Enhancements

 * Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.